PolyUFire/Tunnel_Fire_Database/README.md

 All the data are stored in 6 spreadsheets with various topics.
 Folder "Demonstration" stores the database and codes used for the demonstration in Section 4 of the paper.

-This work is supported by a themed funding "SureFire: Smart Urban Resilience and Firefighting".
+This work is funded by a themed fund "SureFire: Smart Urban Resilience and Firefighting" in Hong Kong.
 For more information, please visit our website: https://www.bse.polyu.edu.hk/PolyUFire/Project.html.